 Places to See in Chaukhutia

-Dwarahat: Dwarahat is a nagar panchayat or a town area in Almora in Uttarakhand in north India.
-18kms from Chaukhutia, Dwarahat is located enroute to Karnaprayag and is popular for a group of 55 ancient temples.
+Dwarahat: Dwarahat is a nagar panchayat or a town area in the town of Almora and is at a distance of 18kms from Chaukhutia, Dwarahat is located en route Â Karnaprayag and is popular for a group of 55 ancient temples.
 As the name suggests, Dwarahat means way of Heaven where Dwara means way and Hat means Heaven.
-A visit to Dwarahat gives you a feeling of closeness with God.
+A visit to this mystical place will gives you a feeling of closeness with God.
 Though it is not a very popular education center of the region, it houses a government engineering college called Kumaon Engineering College.
 Dwarahat is famous for its ancient temples which were constructed mainly by the Katyuri kings and its architecture resembles the Gurjari School of Art.
-Maa Doonagiri temple located at a distance of 20km from Dwarahat belongs to the mountain brought by Pavandev.
+Maa Doonagiri temple located at a distance of 20km from Dwarahat belongs to the mountain resided by Pavandev (the Wind lord).

 Lakhanpur Temple: Lakhanpur temple is situated just 6kms from Chaukhutia on Jorasi-Chaukhutia road.
 This temple was constructed by the Katyuri kings and currently a small fair is also held at Lakhanpur temple every year in the month of October and November.